 These provide just a glimpse into the vast array of pet names reflecting the love of Irish culture.

 In a literal fashion, several cats and dogs are named Ireland and Irish.
 The country, Ireland, is often referred to as the “Emerald Isle” and associated with the color green, and pet names reflect this too.
-Further, 87 dogs and cats in the database are named Emerald and 33 cats and dogs are named Green.
+Further, 96 Trupanion dogs and cats in the database are named Emerald and 36 Trupanion cats and dogs are named Green.

-Irish cities have made their way into pet names as well, including Dublin, Cashel, Cork, Bandon and Limerick.
-Dublin is by far the most popular, with around 261 dogs and cats claiming it as their namesake.
+Irish cities have made their way into pet names as well, including Dublin, Cashel, Cork, Bandon, and Limerick.
+Dublin is by far the most popular, with around 291 Trupanion dogs and cats claiming it as their namesake.

 “The luck of the Irish” is just a glimpse into the world of Irish folklore and superstition.
 Lucky, Chance, and Clover and Shamrock, all reflect the idea of Irish luck and have all been turned into dog and cat names.

 Irish spirits—of the beverage variety— are plentiful and several dogs and cats in the Trupanion database are named after Irish drinks.
-This long list includes 283 pets named Guinness, and a handful of pets named Jameson, Smithwicks and even “Bailey’s Irish Cream.”
+This long list includes 830 Trupanion pets named Guinness, 401 Trupanion pets named Jameson, a handful of Smithwick’s, and even a “Bailey’s Irish Cream.”

 Irish music also plays a part in pet names.
 From instruments—including a dog named Bagpipe—to bands—including U2 and Van Morrison—pets are frequently named after Irish music influences.
 In addition, the band, U2, has an especially strong influence, with dozens of pets named Bono.